henriquebastos/python-jsonstar/README.md

-# JSONPlus: Extensible json module to serialize your custom types.
+# jsonstar: Extensible json module to serialize all objects.

-JSONPlus extends Python's standard JSON encoder and decoder to easily handle your custom types.
+jsonstar extends Python's standard JSON encoder and decoder to easily handle your custom types.

 This means you won't have to transform your custom types into dictionaries with primitive types before encoding them to JSON.
 And you won't have to parse back the encoded strings into your custom types after decoding them from JSON.